-Algmin is founder and CEO of Algmin Data Leadershipand author of the book Data Leadership: Stop Talking About Data and Start Making an Impact!
-“Data Leadership is how we choose to apply our limited energy and resources toward creating data capabilities to influence our business,” he said in a recent interview with DATAVERSITY®.
+Algmin is the founder and CEO of Algmin Data Leadership and the author of the book Data Leadership: Stop Talking About Data and Start Making an Impact!
+“Data leadership is how we choose to apply our limited energy and resources toward creating data capabilities to influence our business,” he said in an interview with DATAVERSITY®.

 Data Leadership and Data Governance

-In an article in The Data Administration Newsletter entitled Make an Impact: Data Governance’s Missing Piece, Algmin said that although Data Governance provides guidance, it does not inherently build momentum, which is exactly what Data Leadership is designed to do.
-Without Data Leadership, Data Governance programs start with much enthusiasm, only to become sidelined due to passive resistance or lack of real interest.
-Together, leadership and governance have a mutually beneficial relationship: “Data Governance is crucial to Data Leadership’s success — and Data Leadership might just be what saves your Data Governance efforts,” he said.
+In an article in The Data Administration Newsletter titled Make an Impact: Data Governance’s Missing Piece, Algmin said that although Data Governance provides guidance, it does not inherently build momentum, which is exactly what data leadership is designed to do.
+Without data leadership, Data Governance programs start with much enthusiasm, only to become sidelined due to passive resistance or lack of real interest.
+Together, leadership and governance have a mutually beneficial relationship: “Data Governance is crucial to data leadership’s success – and data leadership might just be what saves your Data Governance efforts,” he said.

 To calculate data value, examine an outcome that was achieved through the use of data, compare it to how the outcome would have been different without the use of data, then consider the cost to achieve that outcome.
 Courses of action can then be prioritized based on which will provide the most value to the company.

 The Simple Virtuous Cycle

 Data leadership is needed to provide momentum and propel the creation of value from the ground up and out to all corners of the enterprise.
 “It’s really about saying, ‘How do we create an engine that makes data value happen in the biggest way possible?’”
 Yet creating value in “the biggest way possible” often entails working on a smaller level, down to the individual.
 By finding a common language and a common understanding of how data creates something meaningful for the business, every person can start contributing.